Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 It was an inspiring speech.
 Regaari *should* have felt inspired.
 He should have been raring to get his teeth into the biodrones with the rest of them.
 He should have been…

 He wasn’t even sure.
 The last few days had numbed him to the point where he was no longer entirely sure what emotions he *should* be feeling, let alone what he was *actually* feeling.
 He was floating somewhere above himself, watching his body work without him.
-Not inattentively---in fact, he was quite sure he was performing his duties with the greatest focus and precision of his life---but…*removed.*
+Not inattentively - in fact, he was quite sure he was performing his duties with the greatest focus and precision of his life - but…*removed.*

 As though he was waiting for something.